 A solar panel port always acts as an input.
 Even though reverse current flow into the solar panel is physically possible (see elongated blue characteristic curve), it is not desirable and should be prevented by the charge controller algorithm and/or hardware.

-Above vin,target (around 17 V for a so-called 12 V panel), the charge controller is switched on and starts current input from the solar panel.
-If the voltage drops during dusk, the charge controller shuts down at vin,limit (around 15 V for a 12 V panel).
+Above vin,start (around 17 V for a so-called 12 V panel), the charge controller is switched on and starts current input from the solar panel.
+If the voltage drops during dusk, the charge controller shuts down at vin,stop (around 15 V for a 12 V panel).

 If the output port allows, the solar panel will be operated in the maximum power point to generate as much power as possible.

 Batteries can be used as an input and as an output.
 The following table shows typical thresholds for some types of batteries:

 The droop resistance can be used to compensate the wire resistance if known (the value of Rdroop has to be negative).